nxrighthere/UnrealCLR/README.md

 Unreal Engine, as well as .NET runtime, utilizes a garbage collector for memory management.
 The framework is designed with consistency in mind to prevent crashes and validate memory transparently for a programmer, no matter how objects were created and freed: with C++, C#, or blueprints.

 ### Hot reload
 The plugin is independent of the compilation routine of user assemblies.
-It's loading assemblies from `%Project%/Managed` folder in accordance with user-driven blueprint pipelines and resolving dependencies at runtime after entering/leaving the play mode.
+It's loading assemblies from `%Project%/Managed` folder and resolving dependencies at runtime after entering/leaving the play mode.
 The framework of the plugin with the engine API is automatically recognized and loaded as a dependency.

 ### Ecosystem compatibility
 The framework replicates the classes hierarchy of the engine with full interoperability support.
 Any external C++ code, blueprints, and plugins are compatible and extensible with UnrealCLR by design through the engine API.